Olakunle2022/Telecom-Customer-Churn-Project/README.md

 ## Explore the Dashboards

-Dive into these interactive **Customer Churn Dashboard** to explore key insights.
+Dive into this interactive **Customer Churn Dashboard** to explore key insights.

 ### 1. Customer Churn Dashboard